-The distinction between unit testing and component testing (as appears in section 2.3) is supported by our findings.
+The distinction between unit testing and component testing (as appears in Section 2.3) is supported by our findings.
 Different people are assigned to design and execute unit testing and component testing.
-The first is developed and executed by developers, and the last developed and executed by testing expert.
-A possible explenation for this is that component testing is partially manual work – and requires different test automation tools.
+The former is developed and executed by developers, and the latter is developed and executed by testing experts.
+A possible explanation for this is that component testing is partially manual work and requires different test automation tools.

 Discussion and conclusions

-Looking at CSE trends thru these case studies magnify the importance of unit testing activities and outcomes for the modern software development, calling for explicit measurements and standards.
-The organizations we witness associate the unit testing activity with the image of quality.
-They all see it as a corner stone and foundation for assuring the quality of their product.
-Nevertheless, appropriate measurements and standards are still missing.
+Looking at CSE trends thru these case studies illustrates the importance of unit testing activities and outcomes for modern software development calling for explicit measurements and standards.
+The participating companies associate the unit testing activity with the image of quality.
+They all see it as a foundation for assuring the quality of their product.
+Nevertheless, they are still missing appropriate measurements and standards.

-CICD trends affect the testing levels and eliminate the boundaries between different levels and force a single unit to perform all the related activities.
-Therefore, it becomes vital to train and enrich Agile team’s participants with unit testing proficiency and technique.
-However, it is important to clearly distinct between the different testing activities.
-Unit testing by itself is considered as one of the milestones for achieving a better quality but does not deal with all the complexity of integration and functionally testing.
+CICD trends affect the testing levels and eliminate the boundaries between different levels forcing a single unit to perform all the related activities.
+Therefore, it becomes vital to train and enrich the Agile team participants with unit testing proficiency and techniques.
+However, it is important to clearly distinguish between the different testing activities.
+Unit testing by itself is considered a milestones for achieving a better quality but does not deal with all the complexity of integration and functionally.

 Agile development teams are required to perform new activities that were done by dedicated teams in the past.
-For example, one of the key success factors is the ability to automate all previously manual activities.
-In addition, new testing considerations should be addressed by the teams such as – performance, security, deploy ability, regression.
+For example, a key success factor is the ability to automate all previously manual activities.
+In addition, new testing considerations should be addressed by the teams, including performance, security, deploy ability, and regression.

-We have not seen the deep understanding for long term planning, training and organizational support for the change.
-It is possible that some of testing and quality expertise might evaporate with the tendency of reducing the professional oriented groups within the organization.
+We have not seen a deep understanding for the long term planning, training, and organizational support for the change.
+It is possible that some of the testing and quality expertise might evaporate with the tendency to reduce the professionally oriented groups within the organization.
 Let us hope these organizations won’t dispense their previous knowledge and expertise before realizing the need.
-The aforementioned reported case studies might represent subjective opinions, and therefore we suggest to approach a wider papulation of software projects around the globe to vlaidate and deepen our findings.
+This case study might represent subjective opinions and therefore, we suggest approaching a greater number of software projects around the globe to validate and strengthen our findings.

-We believe that the accelerating move toward agile software development will dramatically change the way unit testing is practiced.
-One of the main trends of agile development is that testers are embedded in the agile development teams along with the programmers.
-The statement in our summary of the practices in Case Study 2, that unit testing “is done by the developers with the assistance of testing experts within the agile development teams” is, we believe, the model that will increasingly be followed by the vast majority of organizations moving towards agile software development.
-There are several key advantages of this practice:Historically, unit testing has been practiced by developers in isolation with widely varying consistency and effect.
-In agile development teams, testers paired with programmers or at least advising programmers, raise the level of consistency of unit testing and clearly improve the quality of the code produced.
-Since it is well-known that the earlier a defect is found in code, the exponentially less it will cost to fix the defect, we beleve this is a very significant improvement in both software quality and software development cost control.
+We believe that the accelerating trend toward Agile software development will dramatically change the way unit testing is practiced.
+One of the main trends is that testers are embedded in the Agile development teams along with the programmers.
+The statement in our summary of the practices in Company 2, that unit testing “is done by the developers with the assistance of testing experts within the agile development teams” shows, we believe, that the model that will increasingly be followed by the vast majority of organizations moving towards Agile software development.
+There are several key advantages of this practice; historically, unit testing has been practiced by developers in isolation with widely varying consistency and effect.
+In Agile development teams, testers paired with programmers or at least advising programmers raise the level of consistency of unit testing and clearly improve the quality of the code produced.
+Since it is well-known that the earlier a defect is found in code, the exponentially less it will cost to fix, we beleve this is a very significant improvement in both software quality and software development cost control.